stacyford/portfolio/docs/examples/nginx-manager.md

 title: NGINX Manager
 ---

 > **Ownership note:** This document was originally written for cPanel, L.L.C., and is owned by them.
-I was a member of the implementation team for this feature and wrote this documentation as part of that project.
+I was a member of the team that developed this feature and wrote this documentation as part of that project.

 ---